 However, individuals must also note the volatility of this investment avenue.
 Bitcoin, the most popular cryptocurrency with the largest market share, has experienced some of the most erratic price changes as an asset.
 For instance, in December 2017, Bitcoin’s value plunged from $19000 per BTC to $7000 per BTC.

 Since cryptocurrency is not rooted in any material change but a change in popularity and fad, such price fluctuation is natural.

-The following table illustrates the top 10 cryptocurrency list currently trading and their market prices as of 28th May 2020.
+The following table illustrates the top 10 cryptocurrency lists currently trading and their market prices as of January 2021.

 Compared to other variants of cryptocurrency, units of Bitcoin can be purchased more conveniently owing to a large number of options.
 Individuals can choose to purchase it from cryptocurrency exchanges, using gift cards, via investment trusts.